udaygoel/Deep-Reinforcement-Learning/Navigation - Value based methods/README.md

 ### Instructions

-Follow the instructions in `Navigation.ipynb` to get started with training your own agent!
+Once the environment has been set up, follow the instructions in `Navigation.ipynb` to get started with training your own agent!

 The details of the implementation and results can be found in `Report.md` .